-It is suggested that boards of management and their accountants/auditors comply with the following timescale to ensure the timely submission of annual accounts:
+It is suggested that boards of management and their External School Accountants/Auditors comply with the following timescale to ensure the timely submission of annual accounts:

-Stages of School Annual Accounts Preparation Date Deadline The school supplies all necessary financial information to the Accountant/Auditor for the school year ending on the previous August 31 st .
-September 30th The draft annual accounts are returned by the accountant/auditor.
-November 30th
+Stages of School Annual Accounts Preparation Date Deadline The school supplies all necessary financial information to the External School Accountant/Auditor for the school year ending on the previous August 31st September 30th The draft annual accounts are returned by the External School Accountant/Auditor November 30th

 Once the school board of management is satisfied that the accounts are an accurate reflection of the school's financial situation, they are formally ratified by the board, signed by the Chairperson and one other board member.
-A copy should be forwarded to the trustees/patron.
-December 31st or earlier as required by the trustee/patron Accountants/Auditors are required to access a secure online cloud- based system and to input the school trial balance and upload the PDF accounts.
+A copy should be forwarded to the trustees/patron December 31st or earlier as required by the trustee/patron External School Accountants/Auditors are required to access a secure online cloud-based system and to input the school trial balance and upload the PDF accounts.
 February 28th